 One popular place to use our faux wood products is in a media room – whether that’s the family TV room, or a dedicated “home theater.”
 Here’s why:

 The advantage of hidden speakers is that they can be placed in strategic locations that might otherwise be inaccessible.
-For example, if you want a pair of rear speakers JUST behind the couch, you could install them in a false beam in the ceiling above to get the awesome sound without trailing wires, or bulky speakers.
+For example, if you want a pair of rear speakers JUST behind the couch, you could install them in a ceiling beam above to get the awesome sound without trailing wires or bulky hardware ruining the decor.

-Another advantage of faux wood beams is that they offer great acoustics.
-They’re molded from durable polyurethane foam, which absorbs sound really well — so much so that the Nstuff studio in Pittsburgh even used our faux panels to decorate their new studio.
+Another advantage of faux beams is that they offer great acoustics.
+They’re molded from durable polyurethane foam, which absorbs sound really well — so your room will sound as good as it looks!

-Have you experimented with recessed speakers, or using false beams to run wires or cables?
+Have you experimented with recessed speakers, or using hollow beams to run wires or cables?
 If so, we’d love to hear about it.
-Please send in your stories and pictures to us at firstname.lastname@example.org and we’ll feature them right here, on the Faux Wood Workshop.
+Please send in your stories and pictures to us at firstname.lastname@example.org and we’ll feature them right here on this blog.